 We are currently accepting submissions for our Autumn 2014 issue!
-Submit your paper for our early review deadline on January 31st.
+The deadline for submissions is April 11th, 2014.

 Submissions go through a double-blind peer review process, and if your piece is selected you get the chance to work closely with an editor and faculty members.

 For more information, check out the Submissions tab, or email us at firstname.lastname@example.org.